Chuseuiti/CloudControlSandbox/readme.md

 - sudo docker pull tutum/haproxy

+### Publication

-### If you would like to use the presented CloudControlSandbox and/or the experiments (FL, Self-adaptive FL...) please cite the following work:
+If you would like to use the presented CloudControlSandbox and/or the experiments (FL, Self-adaptive FL...) please cite the following work:

 Jesús Alejandro Cárdenes, Doina Precup, Ricardo Sanz.
 "Horizontal and Vertical Self-Adaptive Cloud Controller with Reward Optimization for Resource Allocation" , Universidad Politécnica de Madrid and McGill University, ICCAC 2017